fractaledmind/solid_errors/README.md

 ### Configuration

 You can configure Solid Errors via the Rails configuration object, under the `solid_errors` key.
-Currently, only 3 configuration options are available:
+Currently, 6 configuration options are available:

 * `connects_to` - The database configuration to use for the Solid Errors database.
 See [Database Configuration](#database-configuration) for more information.
 * `username` - The username to use for HTTP authentication.
 See [Authentication](#authentication) for more information.
 * `password` - The password to use for HTTP authentication.
 See [Authentication](#authentication) for more information.
+* `sends_email` - Whether or not to send emails when an error occurs.
+See [Email notifications](#email-notifications) for more information.
+* `email_from` - The email address to send a notification from.
+See [Email notifications](#email-notifications) for more information.
+* `email_to` - The email address(es) to send a notification to.
+See [Email notifications](#email-notifications) for more information.

 #### Database Configuration